-Section 19-The Lord's Supper.
-This is an ordinance whereby the body and blood of Christ are given, taken and eaten only after a heavenly and spiritual manner and their benefits only accrue to those who, with a clear conscience, partake in faith of the material elements, wine and bread.
+Section 18-The Supper of the Lord is an ordinance whereby the body and blood of Christ are given, taken and eaten only after a heavenly and spiritual manner and their benefits only accrue to those who, with a clear conscience, partake in faith of the material elements, wine and bread.
 This Sacrament represents our redemption through Christ's blood and our spiritual nourishment through His body (1 Cor.
 11:24-29).